scorpido74/azure-docs.nl-nl/articles/data-factory/copy-activity-overview.md

 ## <a name="monitoring"></a>Bewaking

 U kunt controleren met de kopieeractiviteit in Azure Data Factory 'Maken en controleren' gebruikersinterface of via een programma uitvoeren.
-U kunt vervolgens vergelijken de prestaties en configuratie van uw scenario aan Copy-activiteit [prestaties verwijzing](copy-activity-performance.md#performance-reference) van interne testen.

 ### <a name="monitor-visually"></a>Visueel bewaken